kellsworthy/autodidacticism/cheat-sheets/poetry.md

 ## Creating new projects

-1. Create a folder where I'd like my project to be located (or open an existing folder).
-2. Use `poetry new [project-name] --src` to create the project.
+1. Use `poetry new --src [project-name]` to create the project's file structure.
     - The `--src` will use a `src` layout.
 See the [Python Packaging User Guide](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) for more details.
-3. Use `poetry init` or `poetry env use python3` to create a virtual environment specific to the project.
+2. Open an integrated terminal from the new project folder and run `poetry env use python3` to create a virtual environment specific to the project.
     - I can also specify initial packages an dependencies.
 Use `--help` to learn these commands.
-4. **VS Code** should automatically detect the environment and make it available to select as the project's Python interpreter.
+3. Use `poetry env info --path` to display the virtual environment information and confirm that it is located in your project.
+4. Go to **Python: Select Interpreter** in VSCode's command bar, select "Enter interpreter path...", and enter the path from the last step.
+    - The interpreter should now reflect `Python 3.xx.x ('.venv': Poetry)`.
 5. If using Poetry only for dependency management, set the `package-mode` to `true` in the `pyproject.toml` file.
     - Skip this step if using Poetry for packaging and/or publishing.
-6. Use `poetry env info --path` to display the virtual environment information and confirm that it is located in your project.

 ## While working